 Peace and Quiet

 Kudos to you for reaching this far!
 We know that sleeping in the same room with your dog is not for everyone.
 It can be soothing to cuddle your little bundle of joy at night.
-But when your puppy is snoring loudly, you are up for some trouble.
+But when your puppy snores loudly, you are up for some trouble.

-As we have mentioned above, there are numerous influential factors and causes that can affect a dog’s breathing, which then manifests as snoring.
-When it is a harmless occurrence, you can try a few remedies for your pet.
+As we have mentioned above, numerous influential factors and causes can affect a dog’s breathing, manifesting as snoring.